 As soon as you think you have Disneyland figured out, the theme park throws something new in the mix.
-The last year or so at the Happiest Place on Earth has been filled with changes galore.
-I chronicled the new Disneyland additions in spring and summer 2017 in a guide earlier this year.
-With school back in session and Halloween Time just starting up in the parks, it was definitely time to come out with a fall and winter guide!
+The last several months or so at the Happiest Place on Earth have been filled with changes galore.
+I chronicled the new Disneyland additions in spring and summer in a guide earlier this year.
+With school back in session and Halloween Time just starting up in the parks, it was definitely time to update you with my annual fall and winter guide!

-If you haven’t been to Disneyland in a few months, here is what you can expect to experience for October, November, and December 2017 as well as in to the early months of 2018.
+If you haven’t been to Disneyland in a few months, here is what you can expect to experience for September, October, November, and December 2018 .
+Plus, I’ve thrown in a few confirmed and not-so-confirmed rumored changes expected to happen in the early months of 2019 too.

 Trips With Tykes uses affiliate links.
 We may receive compensation when you click on links featured in this post.
 See our full disclosure policy here.

 First things first.
 If you didn’t go to the parks during the summer, you probably missed a few major changes that took place even before fall arrived.
 Let’s recap those additions: